How can we help you find your perfect cover?

 And despite the name, not all conditions covered would be considered ‘critical’.
 Critical illness insurance plans today cover a range of less severe, and earlier stage, illnesses too!
 Things like very early stage cancer - carcinoma in situ, or perhaps partial loss of sight.
 Policies tend to cover around 20 of these lower-severity conditions and would usually pay out around 25% of the cover amount, to reflect the lower impact that a condition like this would likely have on you financially.

 You may be thinking that the more conditions covered, the better, because you’ll be more likely to receive a claim payout if you fall ill.
-This is true, but it’s key to remember that the vast majority of claims, over 80% in fact, are for cancer, heart attack and stroke.
-Blindness, on the other hand, only accounts for around 0.1% of all claims, because it’s simply, and fortunately, less likely to happen .
+This is true, but it’s key to remember that the vast majority of claims, 80% in fact, are for cancer, heart attack and stroke.
+On the other hand, conditions which fortunately, are less likely to happen account for a much smaller amount of all claims.
 Of course, numbers aren’t everything.
 You may have a close family friend who has been affected by a certain condition, and so you might decide that it’s important for your policy to cover that particular illness, even if it isn’t very common.

 The number of conditions covered is one thing, but it’s also important to understand how you qualify for a claim payout with a policy.
 All critical illness insurance plans list out the conditions they cover (you can check your policy documents if you have a policy already) along with a medical definition which must be met for a payout to be made.
 Take heart attack for example - some critical illness insurance policies will pay out if you’re diagnosed as having a heart attack, while others will only pay out if the heart attack reaches a certain level of severity.
 We understand that this is all a bit technical, especially if you’re not a medical professional, but we’re basically just saying that even if the conditions covered are the same between policies, the actual claim definitions may be different.